charles-m-doan/distinction-space/content/Supportive/On_Costs.md

 ## Closing

-Accepting the MAF commits one to a demanding but stable position:
+Accepting the DC commits one to a demanding but stable position:

 * Reality cannot outrun intelligibility, because intelligibility exhausts what “reality” can coherently mean.
 * Metaphysics cannot outrun admissibility.
 * Explanation cannot outrun its own conditions.

-Rejecting the MAF does not preserve metaphysical possibility.
+Rejecting the DC does not preserve metaphysical possibility.
 It forfeits the determinacy required to say anything substantive about reality at all.

 This asymmetry is the central wager of the project.